Tax Management India. Com

 X X X X Extracts X X X X

-..... of listing are perfectly legal and did not involve contravention of any law.
+..... appellant on the day of listing are perfectly legal and did not involve contravention of any law.
 He argued that the statement of Sh.
 Parag P. Jhaveri was taken behind the appellant's back and was never confronted to him.
 He further argued that Sh.
 Parag P. Jhaveri neither provided any details like when and how the alleged funds of ₹ 4.76 crore were provided by the appellant for making 1000 applications in subscribing IDFC IPO against which 2,66,000 shares were cornered nor any corroborating material was brought on record by the defendant to prove the same.
 2.4 The Counsel argued that the CBI, in its charge-sheet filed in the case, has given its finding that the appellant was not charge-sheeted as no evidence of criminal involvement was found against him during the investigation and Sh.
 Jitender Kumar Lalwani has purchased the shares of IDFC in a legal manner.
-He submitted that majority of the shares were purchased from Jayesh P. Khandwala HUF (9,49,818 shares), Amadhi Investments (2,65,468 shares) who have not even been charge sheeted by the CBI and CBI, in its charge sheet filed in the case, has given its finding that no evidence has come to show their knowledge of forgery and other off .....
+He submitted that majority of the shares were purchased from Jayesh P. Khandwala HUF (9,49,818 shares), Amadhi Investments (2,65,468 shares) who have not even been charge sheeted by the CBI and CBI, in its charge sheet filed in the case, has given its finding that no evidence has come to show their knowledge of fo .....

 X X X X Extracts X X X X